 Structure & contents

-This specialization consists of 14 modules covering a total of 12 months, this is followed by a 6-month research and thesis phase.
+The taught part of the Water Management and Governance MSc programme consists of 14 modules, of which 7 are specific for this thematic study profile.
+The taught part covers a total of 12 months and is followed by a 6-month research and thesis phase.
 Graduates of the programme will be awarded 106 ECTS (European Credit Transfer and Accumulation System) credits.

 October - AprilIHE Delft, the Netherlands